 Chest pain associated with costochondritis is usually preceded by exercise, minor trauma, or an upper respiratory infection.

-- The pain usually will be sharp and located on your front chest wall.
+- The pain, which may be dull, usually will be sharp and located on your front chest wall.
 It may radiate to your back or abdomen and is more common on your left side.

 - The most common sites of pain are your fourth, fifth, and sixth ribs.
 This pain increases as you move your trunk or take deep breaths.
 Conversely, it decreases as your movement stops or with quiet breathing.